BadmWe/dspyt-webpage/dspyt/posts/ethfellow-week2.md

 ---
 title: "Exploring Ethereum Contracts and Their Associated Data"
 date: "February 16, 2023"
-excerpt: "This week saw the beginning of work on Ethereum Contract Explorer, a comprehensive tool for exploring Ethereum contracts and their associated data."
+excerpt: "This week we began to work on Ethereum Smart Contract Explorer, a comprehensive tool for exploring Ethereum contracts and their associated data."
 cover_image: "/images/posts/explorer/pexels-oluwaseun-duncan-226232.webp"
-authors: ["dspytdao"]
+authors: ["dspytdao", "pavel-fedotov"]
 tags:
   [
     "Ethereum",
+    "evm",
     "smart contracts",
     "explorer",
     "blockscout",